aigisuk/terraform-digitalocean-ha-k3s/README.md

 ## Architecture

-A default deployment of this module provisions an architecture similar to that illustrated below (minus the external traffic Load Balancer).
-2x Servers, 1x Agent and a load balancer in front of the servers providing a fixed registration address for the Kubernetes API.
+A default deployment of this module provisions an architecture similar to that illustrated below (minus the external traffic Load Balancer). **2x** Servers, **1x** Agent and a load balancer in front of the servers providing a fixed registration address for the Kubernetes API.
+Additional Servers or Agents can be provisioned via the `server_count` and `agent_count` variables respectively.

 ![](https://res.cloudinary.com/qunux/image/upload/v1618680903/k3s-architecture-ha-server_border_rjwhll.png)